GoogleCloudPlatform/community/tutorials/embedded-c-getting-started/index.md

 ---
 title: Getting started with IoT Core Embedded C SDK
-description: Learn how to connect to IoT Core and send commands/telemetry from the device on the Embedded C SDK.
+description: Learn how to connect to IoT Core and send commands and telemetry from the device with the Embedded C SDK.
 author: galz10
-tags: IoT, Google Cloud, Internet of Things, ESP32, ESP-IDF, IoT Core
+tags: Internet of Things, ESP32, ESP-IDF
-date_published: 2020-07-08
+date_published: 2020-07-31
 ---

-This tutorial shows how to use the IoT Core Embedded C library and will take you through the steps of creating a IoT Core project which will receive telemetry data from an ESP32 microcontroller and will be able to turn on and off an LED.
-Follow this tutorial to configure Cloud IoT Core and run the mqtt-example on your ESP32.
+This tutorial shows how to use the IoT Core Embedded C library.
+In this tutorial, you create an IoT Core project that receives telemetry data from an ESP32 microcontroller and turns an LED on and off.

-Objectives
+## Objectives

- - Install ESP-IDF
+ - Install the ESP-IDF (Espressif IoT Development Framework).
- - Create a project on IoT Core
+ - Create a project on IoT Core.
- - Connect ESP32 to IoT Core
+ - Connect an ESP32 device to IoT Core.
- - Publish Telemetry Data from device
+ - Publish telemetry data from the device.
- - Receive Commands on the device
+ - Receive commands on the device.

 ## Before you begin

-### ESP-IDF Setup
+The ESP-IDF (IoT Development Framework) is the SDK for Espressif chips.
+In this section, you install dependencies for the ESP-IDF, install the ESP-IDF itself, set up the ESP32 device, and connect it to IoT Core.

-Before we can setup IoT Core we must get ESP-IDF, which is the SDK for Espressif chips.
-If you can download the [ESP-IDF](https://marketplace.visualstudio.com/items?itemName=espressif.esp-idf-extension) extension for Visual Studio Code, make sure you have all dependencies because if you don’t you will get errors and will need to redownload ESP-IDF.
+### Install dependencies for ESP-IDF

-You’ll need to have the following for ESP-IDF to work properly:
+You need to have the following for ESP-IDF to work properly:

  - Python 3.5 or higher
  - Git
- - Cmake
+ - CMake
- - Ninja
+ - ninja

-If you don't have these dependencies, you can install them using :
+If you don't have these dependencies, you can use the following to install them:

-**For Mac :**
+**macOS**

 ```bash
 brew install python